How to market your startup when you have no marketing team

 Some founders hire a marketing agency at $3K-10K per month.
 Others buy a course that teaches theory without execution.
 The most common approach is to try a bit of everything: a few tweets, a blog post, one cold email campaign, and then give up when nothing works after a week.
 What all of these approaches miss is that startup marketing is a daily practice, not a project with a deadline.

-The daily execution method
+The done-for-you method

 What your first week looks like

-Reddit Marketing for Startups
+Get my free report →Reddit Marketing for Startups

 Build Backlinks Fast